 Elly Crichton Stuart

-Elly Crichton Stuart is a storyteller, writer, teacher and Mindfulness practitioner with a passion for stories, deep listening and creativity as tools for transformation.
+Elly Crichton Stuart is a writer, educator, storyteller and mentor.
 Working with heart and humour, Elly aspires to lead people from 4 - 104 on a journey of discovery.
-Elly returned to her native Scotland in 2018.
+Elly lives in the highlands of Scotland.

 Elly has worked all over the world as a storyteller since 2004 when her company, The Fabulists, were awarded funding to take The Outsider Storytelling project to schools in rural Essex.
-Over the next few years she worked throughout the UK and was employed by The British Council to run workshops.
+Over the next few years she worked throughout the UK and was employed by The British Council to run workshops in India, Venezuela, Taiwan and Macedonia.
 Since then she has worked with thousands of children around the world and trained adults and young people as storytellers.
-She lived and worked as part of The Findhorn Community from 2009 – 2014, and led sessions on storytelling for forgiveness, and storytelling in bereavement.
+She has led sessions on storytelling for forgiveness, and creative writing in bereavement.

 Feedback